mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Graph_and_Relational_Databases.md

 - [Neo4j Community Edition](https://neo4j.com/download-center/#community) for a transactional disk-based graph database, the [Cypher query language](https://neo4j.com/docs/cypher-manual/current/), and the web interface to explore datasets.
 If you prefer you can alternatively use [Memgraph](https://memgraph.com) that is fairly compatible with Neo4j.
 - [SQLite](https://www.sqlite.org/index.html) for transactional relational data storage and the [SQL query language](https://en.wikipedia.org/wiki/SQL).

-We only use Neo4J in this chapter.
 The next chapter covers RDF and the SPARQL query language in some detail.

 In technical terms, knowledge representation using graph and relational databases involves the use of graph structures and relational data models to represent and organize knowledge in a structured, computationally efficient, and easily accessible way.